 Develop a Tech Pack

-This is where the product development process starts to get more serious—it’s time to make the tech pack.
+This is where the product design process starts to get more serious—it’s time to make the tech pack.

 A tech pack is a detailed drawing and explanation of your product that breaks down its dimensions, materials, notions, and basically all of its technicalities.
 Your tech pack is what you’ll give to your manufacturer when it’s time to actually start making your product.